gdsl-itinerant/human-mobility/README.md

 # human-mobility

-This is an initial exploration of FB data aimed at:
+This is an initial exploration of FB data aimed to:

 1 .
 Compute metrics to characterise mobility